sjml/beschi/docs/protocols.md

 Messages are indeed very similar to structs, but there are a few important distinctions:
 * Messages can contain base types, structs, and lists of either.
 Structs can contain other structs, but messages *cannot* contain other messages.
-* Only messages are written and read to buffers.
+* Only messages are written to and read from buffers.
 (There are generated functions that do similarly with structs, but they should be considered internal implementation details and not called directly.)

 In short, messages are usually what you want to be operating on, but structs are very handy ways to bunch a group of data together for organizational purproses.

-Note that all data members are initialized to zero values (or empty strings/lists).
+Note that all data members are initialized to zero values or empty strings/lists.
+(The exception to this is an enum that has no valid zero value, which will instead default to the first entry in its list of options.)
 There's no way, at present, to specify other defaults in a protocol, so that needs to be handled in client code.

 ## Invalid Protocols